briandrum/codes.forchagrin.com/_chapters/chapter-303-enforcement-impounding-and-penalty.md

     both of the following:

         1. _(A)_ Payment of all applicable fees established by the Public Utilities Commission in rules adopted under Ohio R.C.
-4921.25 or, if the vehicle was towed within a municipal corporation that has established fees for vehicle removal and storage, payment of all applicable fees established by the municipal corporation.
+[4921.25][ORC Section 4921.25] or, if the vehicle was towed within a municipal corporation that has established fees for vehicle removal and storage, payment of all applicable fees established by the municipal corporation.

         2. _(B)_ Presentation of proof of ownership, which may be evidenced by a certificate of title to the motor vehicle, a certificate of registration